United States presidential inauguration: Other elements

 Over the years, various inauguration traditions have arisen that have expanded the event from a simple oath-taking ceremony to a day-long one, including parades, speeches, and balls.
 In fact, contemporary inaugural celebrations typically span 10 days, from five days before the inauguration to five days after.
 On some occasions however, either due to the preferences of the new president or to other constraining circumstances, they have been scaled back.
 Such was the case in 1945, because of rationing in effect during World War II.
 More recently, in 1973, the celebrations marking Richard Nixon's second inauguration were altered because of the death of former president Lyndon B. Johnson two days after the ceremony.
 All pending events were cancelled so preparations for Johnson's state funeral could begin.
-Because of the construction work on the center steps of the East Front, Johnson's casket was taken up the Senate wing steps of the Capitol when taken into the rotunda to lie in state.
-When it was brought out, it came out through the House wing steps of the Capitol.
-In 2021, due to the COVID-19 pandemic, the festivities were scaled back.

 Congressional luncheon

 Since 1953, the president and vice president have been guests of honor at a luncheon held by the leadership of the United States Congress immediately following the inaugural ceremony.
 The luncheon is held in Statuary Hall and is organized by the Joint Congressional Committee on Inaugural Ceremonies, and attended by the leadership of both houses of Congress as well as guests of the president and vice president.
 By tradition, the outgoing president and vice president will not attend.
-In 2021, due to the ongoing COVID-19 pandemic, the luncheon was replaced by a gift-giving ceremony.